Royal Western Australia Regiment: History

-Initially formed as a single battalion, in 1966 it was reorganised into first two, then three battalions.
-Two of these, the 11th Battalion and 28th Battalion were reduced to single companies in 1977, then amalgamated into the single 11th/28th Battalion in 1987.
+The same year the Australian Army adopted Pentropic Organisation.
+The three battalions Initially formed as a single battalion, in 1966 it was reorganised into first two, then three battalions.
+Two of these, the 11th Battalion and 28th Battalion were reduced to single companies in 1977 being the 11th Independent and 28th Independent Rifle Companies, then amalgamated into the single 11th/28th Battalion in 1987.

 The regiment perpetuates the traditions of three battalions of the Australian Imperial Force: